seek4science/seek-documentation/tech/extended_metadata/create-extended-metadata-type-with-json-file.md

 ## Example 2: Define an Extended Metadata Type with Nested Metadata Attribute Types

-Those attributes are linked to other extended metadata types.
-These include: `Linked Extended Metadata`,`Linked Extended Metadata (multiple)`
+Those attributes are linked to other extended metadata types, including `Linked Extended Metadata`,`Linked Extended Metadata (multiple)`

 For `Linked Extended Metadata` or `Linked Extended Metadata (Multiple)` attributes, you need to supply the ID of the nested extended metadata.
 The available nested metadata IDs are located on the [Nest Level](manage-extended-metadata-type.md/#2-nested-level-tab) tab as a system administrator.